 Why Build One Passport, Not Two

 A finished product on the EU market in 2030 will often need both.
-A textile garment sold in 2027 needs a DPP under ESPR.
+A textile garment will need a DPP under ESPR once the textile delegated act applies — realistically no earlier than 2029.
 Its packaging from 2028 needs a PPWR data carrier.
 A battery for an e-bike from February 2027 needs a battery passport under Regulation (EU) 2023/1542, and its retail packaging needs a PPWR data carrier from August 2028.
 Running two parallel systems creates duplicate supplier data flows, duplicate substance-of-concern tracking, and double the integration cost.

 The unified architecture treats the product passport as the master, with the packaging passport linked as a child entity.
 Material composition data, recycled content claims and supplier declarations flow once, then surface twice via two different QR codes pointing into the same database.
 The battery passport guide covers the precedent in detail.